rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 ## Wrappers are Immutable
 When arithmetic operations are performed on primitive types, they yield a new value.
 By Nature primitive types are **Pass by value** and they are immutable.
 To replicate the behavior, Wrappers of the primitive are also immutable.
 So when an arithmetic operation is performed on a wrapper, a new object is returned, existing objects are not modified. **Wrappers are also pass by value in nature**.

+will cover
+- static keyword
+- this keyword
+- super keyword
+- final keyword in classes
+- Memory - heap & stack
+- gc
+- destructor for class

-We will continue covering the basics about Java  in the [Java Part-3](/dev/java-part-3) of this series.
+goto [Java Part-3](/dev/java-part-3) of this series.